 The course was developed in Arabic by Hiba Alkhalaf and Alaa Elhabashi, focusing on a value-based approach to heritage management.
 Will Wootton and Lisa Mol delivered their materials in English with live Arabic translation by Ahmed Saad, Ziad Siala or Muftah Haddad.
 The whole team were involved in organizing and supporting the on-site and in-class exercises.
 Hiba worked on the development of the educational materials and exercises for the participants, in particular reviewing the participants’ work on their mini-projects, addressing challenges, planning for documenting sites using various methods and informing decision-making process, preparing the statement of significance, SWOT analysis, stakeholders mapping and designing outreach activities to promote the site and raise awareness of its significance and values.
 Alaa prepared materials for stabilizing the structure drawing on previous experience on similar sites in the MENA region, as well as the materials related to heritage interpretations.
 Lisa delivered materials about stone weathering focusing on the most common deterioration like case hardening, flaking and bedding planes.
-Will co-ordinated the workshop, the activities in class and on-site, and co-organised the stakeholder workshop along with Hiba.
+Will co-ordinated the workshops and the activities in class and on-site.

 Description of activities conducted